jnoehren/MovieReactApp/README.md

 # IMDB React/Express App

-Simple React/Express app that show data from an IMDb dataset that is stored in NoSQL collections.
+Simple React/Express app that show data from an IMDb dataset that is stored in NoSQL Mongo collections.
 Express is used to create a RESTful API to return the information in those collections for React to display.

 ## Getting Started